HealthSouth Rehabilitation Hospital of Texarkana Online Store

 Contraindications

-Do not take naltrexone if you:
+Do not begin treatment with naltrexone if you:

-Have acute hepatitis or severe liver failure
+• Have severe liver failure or acute hepatitis

 Possible side effects

-Headache
+• Headache

-Less common but serious:
+Less common but serious reactions include:

 Drug interactions